 If you’re visiting London with children this summer there are lots of fantastic things to experience.
-Here’s my pick of the best things to see and do in the city this month – let me know if you have any tips to add.
+Here’s my pick of the best things to see and do in the city for August 2019 – let me know if you have any tips to add.

 Buckingham Palace Tour